Do You Need a Wedding Planner for Your Small Wedding?

 The Wedding Designer

 Wedding designers are most useful for couples whose focus is the look of their wedding or those who have zero sense of design.
-If you aspire to have a wedding that belongs in a bridal magazine, or you wouldn’t be able to determine a bouquet from a boutonniere, this planner might be for you.
+Therefore, if you aspire to have a wedding that belongs in a bridal magazine, or you wouldn’t be able to determine a bouquet from a boutonniere, this planner might be for you.
 Bear in mind, they don’t help with any of the actual planning.
 Their only purpose is to make your wedding look stunning.

 If you know what you want your wedding to look like, or you are really good with design and can figure out your preferences along the way, we do not recommend a wedding designer.